mahoney1/docs/commercial-paper-query-tutorial-meta.md

 services:
  - "blockchain"

-subtitle: "Use IBM Blockchain Platform VSCode extension to upgrade an existing Commercial paper smart contract easily, and get the full lifecycle and history of a Commercial paper asset"
+subtitle: "Use IBM Blockchain Platform VSCode extension to upgrade an existing Commercial paper smart contract easily, and get the full lifecycle and history of a Commercial paper asset in a browser-based UI application"

 tags:
   - "finance"